-7 In December 2007, three targets were agreed (closing the life expectancy gap within a generation, halving the mortality gap for children under five within a decade and halving the gap in reading, writing and numeracy within a decade).
+&lt;sup>6 In December 2007, three targets were agreed (closing the life expectancy gap within a generation, halving the mortality gap for children under five within a decade and halving the gap in reading, writing and numeracy within a decade).
 Three further targets were agreed in March 2008 (all four year olds in remote communities access early childhood education within five years, at least halve the gap for students in year 12 attainment or equivalent by 2020, and halve the gap in employment outcomes within a decade) (COAG 2007, 2008a).

-8 The COAG Reform Council ceased operation on 30 June 2014.
+&lt;sup>7 The COAG Reform Council ceased operation on 30 June 2014.

-1.7 The Review of Government Service Provision
+1.6 The Review of Government Service Provision